Fearing violence and political uncertainty, Americans are buying millions more firearms

 976,637

-Firearms stocks spiked in the days leading up to the Jan.
+Firearm stocks spiked in the days leading up to the Jan.
 6 riot and as election deniers swarmed statehouses across the country, extending a trend line seen in November and December amid the particularly polarizing political climate.

-Steven Dulan, who teaches firearms law at Western Michigan University’s Thomas M. Cooley Law School and is a board member of the Michigan Coalition for Responsible Gun Owners, said he’s heard of new gun owners buying firearms as an investment, like precious metal.

-Far more common, he said, are the reports from first-time buyers who say they no longer trust police departments to protect them, especially after some agencies got overwhelmed by protesters during the summer.

-There’s no national registry that records who owns guns and when they purchase them.
+There is no national registry that records who owns guns and when they purchase them.
 But according to a survey conducted by the National Shooting Sports Foundation last summer, roughly 40 percent — or 8.4 million — of the guns purchased in 2020 were by first-time buyers.
-It also found that 40 percent of the purchasers were women, Oliva said, and that the largest demographic group of buyers were Black.
+It also found that 40 percent of the purchasers were women, Oliva said, and that the largest demographic group of buyers was Black Americans.

-And though hunting has become more popular as more Americans stay home and engage in socially distant activities, the majority of firearms sold in 2020 were small, defense of use handguns.
+And though hunting has become more popular as more Americans stay home and engage in socially distant activities, the majority of firearms sold in 2020 were small, defensive-use handguns.